coins-docs/coins-docs.github.io/docs/rest-api.md

 status code           | Description
 ----------------| ------------
-10000003 | Failed to fetch account verification information.
+0 | means that the call is processed normally.(Applicable to other endpoint if there is a status structure) 10000003 | Failed to fetch account verification information.
 10000003 | Quote expired.
 10000003 | Unable to fetch account information.